 Hello Everyone, I wish you a very happy Christmas!

 Today I have one of the most special polishes I own for you.
 It is Essie Ruby Slippers, better known as the red starry starry night (although there is a different Essie that is also called the red version of Starry starry night).

 I don’t know if many of you know this polish; it is over 20 years old.
 I would never have expected to find this polish in the Netherlands, because Essie wasn’t sold here 20 years ago.
 I did some more research about Ruby Slippers, although I don’t know the exact collection, it was probably released between the summer 2003 and fall 2003 collection.
 So that make it a little younger than 20 years.
-Suddenly back in 2011 US stockist 8ty8beauty had a couple in stock, and I believe that is where mine came from.
+Suddenly back in 2011, US stockist 8ty8beauty had a couple in stock, and I believe that is where mine came from.
 Three years ago, back in 2016, I bought Ruby Slippers from a girl who was destashing.
 In her collection there were more polishes that were imported from the US.
 I bought a couple of other polishes from her, but Ruby Slippers was the one I really really really wanted, and I just knew I needed it in my life.

 I was so excited when I first got it.
 However, after googling I realized that this polish was quite rare and I was too afraid to use it.
 This year for Christmas, I decided to pull myself together and to just wear it.